zsiki/GeoEasy/doc/reference_guide.rst

 * to calculate parameters of regression shape over points

-The program supports several input and output formats, so it can easily be inserted into user’s work-flow.
+The program supports several input and output formats, so it can easily be inserted into user's work-flow.

 Starting the program
 --------------------